Motivating Azure IoT

 - For Anomaly detection, Azure Stream Analytics has a built-in feature in preview: Anomaly detection in Azure Stream Analytics.

-Disclaimer: The articles and code snippets on data4v are for general information purposes only.
-We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+Disclaimer: The articles and code snippets on data4v are for general information only.
+We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability regarding the website or the information, products, services, or related graphics contained on the website for any purpose.